corda/corda-docs/content/en/docs/corda-enterprise/4.5/node-metrics.md

 ## Caches

 A Corda node maintains a number of caches.
-For each of the metrics below, the name of the cache must be supplied in the component field to show metrics for that cache.
-There are two sorts of caches: size-based and weight-based.
+For each of the metrics below, the name of the cache must be supplied in the `component` field to show metrics for that cache.

+There are two types of caches: *size-based* and *weight-based*.
 Size-based caches are measured in the number of entries in the cache, while weight-based caches are measured in the bytes of memory occupied by the entries.
 Note that the set of metrics available depends on the cache type.
 Maximum-size and sizePercent is only available for size-based caches, while maximum-weight, weight, and weightPercent are only available for weight-based caches.